 Can Tooth Enamel be Restored?

-Restoring weakened enamel is not easy, and some say can't be done.
-It’s essential to recognize that fluoride can just fill minor spaces in the enamel structure, and can't make completely new or replace missing layers.
-The minerals need a platform to stick too, so there needs to be enough intact enamel to give the repair process a fighting chance.
+Restoring weakened tooth enamel is not easy, and some say it can't be done.
+It’s essential to recognize that fluoride can fill minor spaces in the enamel structure, but it can't make new enamel or replace missing layers.
+The minerals need a platform to stick to, so there needs to be enough intact enamel to give the repair process a fighting chance.